jcplaboratory/rashell/README.md

 Download Rashell
 --------------------------------------------

-Either you clone this and compile this repository or link on the click below. https://github.com/jcplaboratory/rashell/blob/master/Rashell/bin/Debug/Rashell.exe
+Either you clone and compile this repository or link on the click below. https://github.com/jcplaboratory/rashell/blob/master/Rashell/bin/Debug/Rashell.exe

 Execution via Argument